 \section{Conclusion and Outlook}

 We have introduced a new model called \angantyr for generating exclusive final states in proton-nucleus and nucleus-nucleus collisions.
-It extrapolates \pp\ dynamics with a minimum of free parameters, and without assuming a hot thermalised medium.
-The aim is to see how well such an extrapolation can reproduce experimental data, thus exposing effects of collective behaviour.
-The model is a generalisation of the model for \pA\ collisions in ref.~\cite{Bierlich:2016smv}, and is based on the following points:
+It extrapolates \pp\ dynamics with a minimum of free parameters, and in this way it bridges the gap between heavy ion and high energy physics phenomenology.
+It does not assume a hot thermalised medium, and the aim is to see how well such an extrapolation can reproduce experimental data, thus exposing effects of collective behaviour.
+The model is a generalisation of the model for \pA\ collisions in \citeref{Bierlich:2016smv}, and is based on the following points:

 \begin{itemize}